savage-teddy/parsa-hugo/exampleSite/content/articles/celebrity/kevin-james-on-the-lamb-for-shaking-hands.md

 type = "post"

 +++
 Actor Kevin James went on the lamb today after he was caught breaking social distancing rules.
-Surprisingly, even for his physique, Mr. James was able to elude capture for 6 whole hours before being captured by the search team.
+Surprisingly, even for his physique, Mr. James was able to elude capture for 6 whole hours.
 Live video of the chase and incident was captured and posted on the internet for all the world to see.

 [![Kevin running for a Donut](http://img.youtube.com/vi/wfGAktuU93s/0.jpg)](http://www.youtube.com/watch?v=wfGAktuU93s "Kevin on the Run")

 We didn't attempt to contact Mr. James for comment since he is likely covered in Corona Virus and we don't want to get sick.
 A best guess is that his publicist is happy that he got publicity and only talking to him via phone or email.